heamlk/NUXT-Vue-project/README.md

 pnpm dev
 ```

-Your application will be available at `https://localhost:3000` (with HTTPS enabled by default).
+Your application will be available at `http://localhost:3000` (HTTPS may require additional setup).

 ## Project Structure